3rd December 2003

 Your design is less reusable, because the validation code cannot be used in other places where it makes sense due to the lack of orthogonality.
 The design is inherently more static, and static designs are always less resistant to change.

 I don't think you understand my design at all.
-The code which performs primary validation by comparing the contents of the $_POST array with the field specifications in the $fieldspec array is automatically invoked on every insert and update operation.
-All the developer has to do when creating a class for a table is set the contents of the $fieldspec array and the inherited code will take care of everything else.
-What is less reusable about that?
+The code which performs primary validation by comparing the contents of the $_POST array with the field specifications in the 4fieldspec array is automatically invoked on every insert and update operation.
+The contents of the $fieldspec array is provided in the <table>.dict.inc file which is exported from the data dictionary, and the inherited code will take care of all the data validation.
+The programmer does not have to write any code to perform primary validation, so what is less reusable about that?

 My validation code is used in every place where it makes sense.
 I have built several web applications using 48 tables spread across 4 databases, and which are utilised by over 200 components, so my design has been tested quite thoroughly and has met every challenge.

 I don't understand the accusation that my design is too static and therefore less resistant to change.
-Each field in the database is of a particular type and size, therefore the primary validation is limited to checking that the data input by the user conforms to these specifications.
+Each field/column in a database table is of a particular type and size, therefore the primary validation is limited to checking that the data input by the user conforms to these specifications.
 As the number of data types is quite static the code I need to validate each data type is just as static, but it is flexible enough to deal with every combination of data type and size that is thrown at it.
 Where is the problem with that?
-Tell me, is your validation code contained within a single reusable object, or do you have to write it separately for each table?
+Tell me, is your validation code contained within a single reusable object, or do you have to write it separately for each column in each table?

-When it comes to secondary or custom validation I have provided the following abstract methods in my superclass which are automatically called at the relevant point in the processing cycle:
+When it comes to secondary or custom validation I have provided the following non-abstract methods in my superclass which are automatically called at the relevant point in the processing cycle:

 André Næss wrote: